NLM-OCCS/nlm-uswds/README.md

 link above, so that dependency resolutions can be handled simply using [selective dependency resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/).

+We also integrate browserSync so that the header and footer can be viewed and tested.

 ### USWDS Theme

-NLM's tehme is in `src/sass`.
-The rules from uswds-gulp that setup `src/sass` have been commented out to avoid overwriting anything.
+NLM's theme is in `src/sass`.
+To avoid overwriting anything, we do not include the gulp tasks from uswds-compile that would initialize `src/sass`.

 ### NLM Images